Kelly Brianne Clarkson

 - Fangirl: Of British author Jane Austen.
 In 2012 she paid 228,000 dollars for a gold and turquoise ring once owned by Austen at an auction in the UK.
 Unfortunately the ring was deemed a "national treasure" by the British government and Kelly was barred from taking it out of the country.
 The Jane Austen Museum in England raised enough funds to buy the ring back from her.
 Kelly's fiance did her a replica of it for her to wear.

 - Fan Vid: "My Life Would Suck Without You" is extremely popular for Shipping videos on YouTube.
-Name any pairing from any TV show, movie or Real Life, there's probably a video dedicated to them using this song.
+Name any pairing from any TV show, movie or Real Life, especially one that's Slap-Slap-Kiss, there's probably a video dedicated to them using this song.

 - Football Fight Song: "Stronger (What Doesn't Kill You)".
 Lampshaded by British football forums, to much glee.